-This is a measure of how much impact or suddenly applied force a metal can withstand before its failure.
-Impact strength is used in measuring the amount of energy the metal can absorb before it fractures, tear or damage.
+This is a measure of how much impact or suddenly applied to force a metal can withstand before its failure.
+Impact strength is used in measuring the amount of energy the metal can absorb before it fractures, tears or damage.
 Therefore, if you need metal for a project and you need to know the amount of energy it can absorb, the impact strength test is what you should do.

-A common misconception is that high an impact strength is equivalent to a high degree of hardness.
+A common misconception is that high impact strength is equivalent to a high degree of material hardness.
 Therefore, materials with high impact strength are hard materials.
 Unfortunately, this is not always true.
 Thus, a high impact strength does not always mean a high degree of hardness.